HeZhang33/LLM-Fine-Tuning-Azure/labs/fine_tuning_dashboards/phi_4_mini_fine_tuning_azure_ai_foundry_dashboard.md

 Delete deployments, models, and datasets when no longer needed to avoid unnecessary costs.

-> 📌 *Attention: as the model is deployed to the Managed Compute under your subscription, you will be charged by the GPU running hours.
-Please be cautious of the cost!*
+> 📌 *Attention: Please be cautious of the cost, as the model is charged by the GPU running hours.*